What is Percent for Art?

 Our service also offers advice and guidance to our partners with regard to developing arts projects involving other social housing customers across Bolton.
 We have also been commissioned by partners to project manage a number of community arts and public / environmental art projects in Bolton.

 Projects can be in any medium including visual arts, performance, music, crafts, digital art and film.
-They can take the form of arts based consultation, skills and confidence building projects, arts in health & wellbeing work, festivals and celebratory arts, as well as streetscaping and environmental arts projects designed to enhance the physical environment.
+They can take the form of arts based consultation, skills and confidence building projects, arts in health and wellbeing work, festivals and celebratory arts, as well as streetscaping and environmental arts projects designed to enhance the physical environment.

 Back to the list